 Your accommodation is not university accommodation – there are other permanent residents who will surround your rooms.
 We ask that you respect your neighbours during your program.

 Please be aware that accommodation and rooms in Japan are typically smaller than they are in Australia and it is most likely that your rooms will be smaller than what you are used to.
-Additionally, the size of your room may vary depending on room availability and the length of your stay (2-week vs. 4-week program).

 Program Fee & Dates